 Implementation of some types of conservation practices on agricultural land requires coverage under TDEC's Construction General Stormwater Permit (CGP) and/or ARAPs.
-In an effort to streamline this permitting process for agencies invloved, a fact sheet was cooreratively developed to help farmers, landowners and other program participants to determine when a permit is needed or not.
+In an effort to streamline this permitting process for agencies involved, a fact sheet was cooperatively developed to help farmers, landowners, and other program participants to determine when a permit is needed or not.

 What Information Must I Provide?

 An applicant who seeks coverage under a general permit must submit an application for Aquatic Resource Alteration Permit (form CN-1091) together with the basic requested information to the environmental field office for that region.
 The regional office information is found on the back of the application form.

 An applicant for an individual permit must submit an application for Aquatic Resource Alteration Permit (form CN-1091) together with the detailed requested information and the proper fee to the division at its central office in Nashville.
 The form requires information concerning the applicant, location, schedule of activities and a detailed description of the proposed activity.
 This includes the general intent or goal of the project, a topographic location map and detailed plans or blueprints of the proposed project, and an analysis of practicable alternatives.
 Further, information regarding social and economic considerations, and the environmental consequences of each alternative may be needed.

 |Aquatic Resource Alteration Permit Form (Revised 06/2020)||CN-1091|

 |Notice of Termination for General Aquatic Resource Alteration Permit Coverage||CN-1450|